Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070: Steady-state jets

 \subsection{The Blandford-Znajek mechanism}

-We can also estimate the jet power in the framework of the model with extraction of the rotational power of the BH \citep{BZ77}, as illustrated in Figure \ref{jet_pairs}.
+We can also estimate the jet power in the framework of the model with extraction of the rotational power of the BH \citep{BZ77}.
 The jet power in this case depends on the magnetic flux, $\Phi_{\rm BH}$, threading the BH (on one hemisphere), which can be written as

 where $\phi_{\rm BH}$ is a dimensionless magnetic flux.
-Its maximum value of $\approx$50 is obtained in magnetically arrested disks (MAD; \citealt{Narayan03}), as it was found in GRMHD simulations of MAD accretion (\citealt{Tchekhovskoy11, McKinney12}; see its more accurate value in \citealt{Davis20}).
+Its maximum value of $\approx$50 is obtained in magnetically arrested disks (MAD; \citealt{Narayan03,BK74}), as it was found in GRMHD simulations of MAD accretion (\citealt{Tchekhovskoy11, McKinney12}; see its more accurate value in \citealt{Davis20}).
 Then it has been found that

 where $a_*$ is the BH spin parameter and $h_{0.3}$ is defined by the half-thickness of the disk being $H_{\rm disk}=R_{\rm disk} 0.3 h_{\rm 0.3}$ \citep{Davis20}.
 This maximum differs from that of Equation (\ref{Pjet_dotM}) by the factor $1.3 h_{0.3} a_*^2$.
 In the spectrally hard state, the disk is most likely hot, in which case $h_{0.3}\sim 1$.